Science

 Prerequisite: AP Biology and department recommendation or teacher recommendation

-Although the brain weighs only three pounds and is small enough to hold in your hands, it is the body's most vital organ.
-The Neuroscience class explores the biology of the brain and the mind.
+Although the brain weighs only three pounds and is small enough to hold in your hands, it is the body’s most vital organ.
+This class explores the biology of the brain and the mind.
 Using the foundation established in AP Biology, students study the unique cells and chemicals that make up the brain and the central nervous system.
-Topics to be investigated include basic anatomy, the function of cells, and integration of function—specifically sensation, perception, movement and memory.
-Additional areas of study include addiction and drugs, mental health, brain disorders, diseases, and nervous system injuries and treatments.
-The class emphasizes reading of primary sources and maximizes the study of the most current ideas in neuroscience today.
+Topics to be investigated include basic anatomy, the function of cells, and the integration of function—specifically sensation, perception, movement, and memory.
+Additional areas of study include addiction and drugs, mental health, brain disorders, diseases, nervous system injuries, and treatments.
+The class emphasizes reading primary sources and maximizes the study of the most current ideas in neuroscience.

 2 semesters, 1 credit

-Organic Chemistry is a second-year chemistry course where organic molecules form the basis of exploration.
-Each unit will center around an experiment or project and involve understanding the history, usage and impact of organic molecules.
-Topics include organic molecular structure and nomenclature, properties of organic molecules, organic chemical reactions and biochemistry.
+Organic Chemistry is a second-year chemistry course in which organic molecules form the basis of exploration.
+Each unit centers around an experiment or project and involves understanding the history, usage, and impact of organic molecules.
+Topics include organic molecular structure and nomenclature, properties of organic molecules, organic chemical reactions, and biochemistry.
 This course is ideal for those who enjoyed their first-year chemistry course and are excited to build on that knowledge by taking a deep dive into the fascinating world of organic chemistry.

 • Physics